ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 2. `aria-posinset` - determines the current position of the list items.
 3. `aria-setsize` - determines the actual length of the current list options.

-_`nimble-rich-text-user-mention-view`_
+_`nimble-rich-text-mention-users-view`_

-The `nimble-rich-text-user-mention-view` will not have any specific `roles` or `aria-*` attributes to differentiate the `@mention` node from other texts in the editor or viewer.
+The `nimble-rich-text-mention-users-view` will not have any specific `roles` or `aria-*` attributes to differentiate the `@mention` node from other texts in the editor or viewer.

 _Future Scope_:

-If the `nimble-rich-text-user-mention-view` has the ability to show more information about the user by showing a tooltip by clicking on the node, then it should probably use a `button` or `link` role to specify its difference from other nodes.
+If the `nimble-rich-text-mention-users-view` has the ability to show more information about the user by showing a tooltip by clicking on the node, then it should probably use a `button` or `link` role to specify its difference from other nodes.
 Also, having ARIA attributes like `aria-labelledby` to mention the user detail which is not displayed in the UI when the feature to show a tooltip is enabled.